Hello to everyone ?,

 Your competition can invest a lot in social media and have perfect results.
 On the other hand you can invest half of their budget into the pay per click campaigns to have even better result.
 So, I advise you to test and make your own research for your marketing channels.

 Bravo, ? ? you made it till the end.
 Now you should have very good idea how to setup your marketing plan and let the things run for your success.

 You know now that having a good marketing plan is essential when you want to increase your sales, penetrate the market or improve your market share.
 Most important is to setup your goals correctly and align all the plan according these goals.

 Hope you know now how to make a buyer persona analysis as this is your base, first important stepping stone and the whole marketing plan is focusing these personas.

 Competitor and situation analysis will improve your decisions about the positioning of your brand, product or service and it will give you a good idea on competitors’ budgets.
 With your target audience and analysis defined you can know build the media strategy and budget.
 Please bear in mind your objectives all the time.

 At the end you will setup your KPIs and metrics as you can accomplish the given goals.

 Well done, I wish you all the luck with your marketing plan you will be preparing and I hope this marketing plan guide will help you to pimp your plan.

 Let me know your story about the marketing plan experience, you can write it below in the comments or send me a message.

-May the power be with you 🙏.
+May the force be with you ?.